onap/vnfrqts-requirements/docs/Chapter7/Configuration-Management.rst

 .. req::
     :id: R-63953
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST

-    The xNF **MUST** have the echo command return a zero value otherwise the validation has failed.
+    The VNF or PNF **MUST** have the echo command return a zero value otherwise the validation has failed.

 .. req::
     :id: R-26508
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST

-    The xNF **MUST** support a NETCONF server that can be mounted on OpenDaylight (client) and perform the operations of: modify, update, change, rollback configurations using each configuration data element, query each state (non-configuration) data element, execute each YANG
+    The VNF or PNF **MUST** support a NETCONF server that can be mounted on OpenDaylight (client) and perform the operations of: modify, update, change, rollback configurations using each configuration data element, query each state (non-configuration) data element, execute each YANG